nikoola/freshrocket/readme.md

-it was build on rails-api gem, but another dev said he wants to use rails-admin for admin frontend and I changed it to full rails engine. can be switched back if you'll use something else. for authorization I used https://github.com/lynndylanhurley/devise_token_auth. there is an angular plugin for a smooth integration with that gem and a jquery library, you can choose either.
+it was built on rails-api gem, but another dev said he wants to use rails-admin for admin frontend and I changed it to full rails engine. can be switched back if you'll use something else. for authorization I used https://github.com/lynndylanhurley/devise_token_auth. there is an angular plugin for a smooth integration with that gem and a jquery library, you can choose either.

 to run rspecs successully:

-	redis-server --daemonize yes
+	ask me for yml files with passwords etc redis-server --daemonize yes

 to run things in console/deloyment successfully:

-	redis-server --daemonize yes
+	ask me for yml files with passwords etc redis-server --daemonize yes
 	sidekiq